-The scholarship fund encourages individuals to further their education and training in housing industry related programs.
-Three PWB/NHE scholarships are currently available to qualified applicants.
+The scholarship and grants funds encourage individuals to further their education and training in housing industry related programs.
+Three PWB/NHE scholarships and grants are currently available to qualified applicants.

 Strategies for Success Scholarship